Dynamic Synaptic Modulation of LMG Qubits populations in a Bio-Inspired Quantum Brain: Conclusions

 The observed imbalance in the levels of the LMG model induced by the synaptic feedback could have interesting applications as for example the use of the LMG with this synaptic feedback for the design of quantum working memories similar to those already studied in neuroscience \cite{Mongillo2008}.
 Variants of the present study could also include coupling of LMG systems with different synaptic feedback levels, each one favoring a particular level of quantum qubit populations.

 Summing up, the present work represents an initial step toward constructing quantum formulations of biologically inspired neural systems.
 By doing so, we aim to uncover the potential computational consequences that may arise at the quantum level, particularly those linked to mechanisms that could provide a quantum advantage within biological contexts.
 This framework opens the door to exploring how quantum effects might enrich or transform the functional principles traditionally associated with neural computation.
-Additionally, the proposed model could be readily implemented in emerging quantum architectures, opening the door to the development of functional quantum brain prototypes in the near future.
+Additionally, the proposed model admits a natural hybrid quantum--classical digital realization, described schematically in the Supplementary Information, where the nonlinear synaptic feedback is implemented through measurement-based classical control between consecutive quantum evolutions.